abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 </dependencies>
 ```

-We can also override transitively included dependency's version by specifying another version in `<properties>` section of child POM.
+We can also change transitively included dependency's version by specifying another version in `<properties>` section of child POM.
 ```xml
 <parent>
 	<groupId>org.springframework.boot</groupId>